Over the past twenty years, in additon to authoring his eleven volumes of poetry, Henry Langhorne has had

 His boyhood home was in Uniontown, Alabama,

-a small town in a stretch of rich cotton land known as the Black Belt, near the Tombigbee River.
-He is a graduate of The University
+a small town in a stretch of rich, black earth known as the Black Belt, a part of the Canebrake, from which The Canebrake

 FOLLOWING ARE BOOK TITLES, PUBLICATION DATES, AND SAMPLE POEMS:

 Other samples will be added as soon as possible

 From The Canebrake Collection

 Walking my route this November at sunset